LSSTDESC/Recipes/README.md

     cd doc
     make html

-_dev team: you should make the html in the gh-pages branch, so you can push it to the project website:
+_dev team: you should make the html in the gh-pages branch, so you can push it to the project website:_

     git fetch origin
     git checkout gh-pages
+    git merge master

     cd doc
     make html

 ### Authors, License etc